 It depends on the total length of the videos, not the file size.
 And how long you can burn from videos lies in the type of DVD disc (single-layer or double-layer) and DVD authoring software you use.
 A dedicated and standard DVD burner can burn more than 4.7 GB to DVD 5.
 The duration of videos can’t exceed 2.5 hours.
 If you burn videos to DVD 9 (8.5 GB DVD, the high capacity DVD) with a standard DVD burner, the longest video time is 4 hours.

 Note: The most important factor in determining video file size is the video bit rate, followed by the audio bit rate, not the video format, and others.
 The higher the bit rate (KBPS), the better the output quality.

-Cisdem DVD Burner for Mac is a robust suite of DVD tools for creating professional-looking DVDs.
+Cisdem DVD Burner is a robust suite of DVD tools for creating professional-looking DVDs.
 It boasts rich features, making DVD burning from large files a very easy job.
 You can edit the source video, and add a DVD menu /subtitle/background image/audio track to your target DVD.
-The app allows you to burn more than 4.7 GB on DVD even you are using a single-layer DVD disc.
+The app allows you to burn DVD larger than 4.7 GB even you are using a single-layer DVD disc.

 It has three modes:

 Standard: As we explained before, a standard DVD burner is able to burn more than 120 minutes on a DVD, and the maximum recording time for a 4.7 GB DVD is 2.5h.
 Similarly, it lets you burn more than 8.5 GB to a dual-layer disc, the time up to 4h.

 Fit to disc: This mode is more flexible and will automatically adjust the bitrate based on the video size.
 The larger the video, the lower the bitrate.
 You can burn up to 5 and a half hours to DVD 5 and 10 hours to DVD 9.